GerHobbelt/mupdf/docs/src/mutool-run-js-api.rst

     :return: ``Boolean``.

+.. method:: hasPermission(permission)

+    Returns *true* if the document has permission for "print", "annotate", "edit" or "copy".

+    :arg permission: ``String`` The permission to seek for, e.g. "edit".
+    :return: ``Boolean``.

 .. method:: getMetaData(key)

     Return various meta data information.
 The common keys are: "format", "encryption", "info:Author", and "info:Title".

     :arg key: ``String``.
     :return: ``String``.

+.. method:: setMetaData(key, value)

+    Set document meta data information field to a new value.

+    :arg key: ``String``.
+    :arg value: ``String``.

+.. method:: isReflowable()

+    Returns true if the document is reflowable, such as EPUB, FB2 or XHTML.

+    :return: ``Boolean``.

 .. method:: layout(pageWidth, pageHeight, fontSize)